North Shore, New Zealand

 The North Shore (Te Whenua Roa ō Kahu or Te Raki Paewhenua) is one of the major geographical regions of Auckland, the largest city in New Zealand.
 The area is defined as the northern shores of the Waitematā Harbour as far north as the Ōkura River.

-The North Shore is primarily uplifted Waitemata Group sandstone from the Miocene, and includes the northernmost features of the Auckland volcanic field, such as Lake Pupuke, the oldest known feature of the field.
+The North Shore is primarily uplifted Waitemata Group sandstone from the Miocene, and includes the northernmost features of the Auckland volcanic field, such as Lake Pupuke—the oldest known feature of the field.
 Settled by Tāmaki Māori in the 13th or 14th centuries, the Waitematā Harbour headlands became important places for harvesting seasonal resources and for controlling transportation across the region.
 European settlers arrived in the North Shore in the 1840s, and by the turn of the 20th century, the inland area has become a hub for fruit growing, while the eastern coast had developed into a tourism destination for Aucklanders.

 The North Shore rapidly suburbanised after the construction of the Auckland Harbour Bridge in 1959, and by 1989 the five local authorities in the area amalgamated to create North Shore City, which existed until 2010.

 Definition and etymology

 The name North Shore has been used in English as far back as 1843, and has traditionally been defined as the area north of the Waitematā Harbour as far as Lucas Creek and Ōkura River.
 Other areas referred to as part of the North Shore include Pāremoremo, Lucas Heights. Ōkura and Redvale, rural villages located between metropolitan Auckland and the Hibiscus Coast, are considered a part of the North Shore.
 Major centres on the North Shore include Albany, Birkenhead, Browns Bay, Devonport, Glenfield, Northcote and Takapuna.

-Te Whenua Roa o Kahu and Te Raki Paewhenua are the two most commonly used Māori language names for the North Shore.
-Te Whenua Roa o Kahu ("The Greater Lands of Kahu") name refers to Kahu, the granddaughter of Maki, the namesake ancestor of the iwi Te Kawerau ā Maki.
+Te Whenua Roa o Kahu and Te Raki Paewhenua are the two most commonly used Māori names for the North Shore.
+Te Whenua Roa o Kahu (lit.
+'The Greater Lands of Kahu') name refers to Kahu, the granddaughter of Maki, the namesake ancestor of the iwi Te Kawerau ā Maki.
 Kahu was among the members of Te Kawerau ā Maki who was based on the North Shore.
 Te Raki Paewhenua is a name that has been in use since at least the 1980s, and is found in the names of organisations such as Te Kura Kaupapa Māori o Te Raki Paewhenua, Te Raki Paewhenua Committee, and the health and social service organisation Te Puna Hauora o te Raki Paewhenua.

-In the mid-19th century, Māori language texts predominantly use the names Takapuna, or Awataha, to describe the North Shore.
+In the mid-19th century, Māori-language texts predominantly use the names Takapuna, or Awataha, to describe the North Shore.
 Takapuna, a name originally given to a spring at Maungauika / North Head, had gradually grown to refer to the wider southern North Shore area before the early colonial era.